1560 words, ~ 7 mins to read

 Nothing complicated at all, really.

 The critical thing about my setup is I write using Markdown.
-This is a simple text format, really easy to learn, and you can then transform the text to many other outputs including Word and ePub.
+This is a simple text format, really easy to learn, and you can then transform the text into many other outputs, including Word and ePub.

 My setup is very simple: